Foundation-Devices/KeyOS-Releases/tools/release-gen/README.md

 # release-gen

-Command line tool for automatically generating KeyOS releases.
+A Rust CLI tool for automatically generating KeyOS releases.
 See `--help` for more info.

 ## Dependencies